-Minor Houses are established by a Lord of a Great House.
-A Minor House has similar duties and responsibilities to that of a Great House, just smaller in scope and scale.
-How a Minor Lord governs his lands and people are left to his discretion, much like a Great House.
-The Minor Lord swears fealty to his Lord and answers directly to him.
+Bannermen are minor houses are established by a lord of a great House.
+Bannermen have similar duties and responsibilities to that of a Great House, just smaller in scope and scale.
+How a Bannerman governs his lands and people are left to his discretion, much like a Great House.
+The Bannerman swears fealty to his lord and answers directly to him.

-Each Minor House is subject to the will and demands of its respective Great House, only to be superseded by orders from the King.
-Minor Houses may petition the King to intervene against cruel treatment or unlawful conduct by their patron Great House, but must present substantial proof of these claims.
-Each Lesser House patrols and maintains lands on the behalf of their patron Great House, providing appropriate tithes and military support as needed.
+Each Bannerman is subject to the will and demands of its respective Great House, only to be superseded by orders from the King.
+Bannermen may petition the King to intervene against cruel treatment or unlawful conduct by their patron Great House, but must present substantial proof of these claims.
+Each Bannerman patrols and maintains lands on the behalf of their patron Great House, providing appropriate tithes and military support as needed.

 Though local traditions or customs may be implemented, it is assumed that the father has full rights to arrange marriages for their children.
 The Lord of the House, if they are a separate person, has the right to approve or disallow any marriage arrangements for their family.

 If a marriage is legally performed without the consent of the father or Lord, that marriage remains binding.
 As part of the marriage, the father of the bride must provide a dowry to the husband, who must in turn pay a bride-price for use by his wife in emergencies or for self-maintenance should her husband die, fall ill, or be captured by an enemy.